mrbigant343/synthetic-econ-agents/README.md

-# LLM Trust Games Experiment Framework
+# Synthetic Economic Agents Experiment Framework

 This project implements a framework for conducting trust game experiments with Large Language Models (LLMs).
 It allows researchers to systematically test how different LLMs behave in economic trust games by configuring prompts and collecting structured responses.